Gene-Weaver/VoucherVision/README.md

 > If your CUDA version < 11.8, then you should probably upgrade to 12.1
 > If you need help, please submit an inquiry in the form at [LeafMachine.org](https://LeafMachine.org/)

 4. To run LLMs locally also install `pip install flash-attn==1.0.9`.
-Windowd is not yet compatible with newer versions.
+Windows is not yet compatible with newer versions.
 For Linux, you can try `pip install flash-attn --no-build-isolation` and use a 2.X version.
 ---

 # Installing VoucherVision (using conda)